Tuesday, November 8, 2011

 the same size even when emptied.

-Things get worse...
-Once the new fat cells mature, the cells itself will permanently remain the same size despite a significant loss of body fat (4).
-In other words, the balloon deflates, but doesn't shrink.
-This is a major reason why many of the obese who successful loses weight cannot maintain the loss easily- they become extremely efficient at storing fat.
-This is why early detection is extremely important.
+If the new fat cells have time to mature, they will also (permanently) remain the same size despite a significant loss of body fat (4).
+In other words, the balloons will deflate, but they'll remain on standby; eagerly waiting to store more fat.
+This is a major reason why obese people who successfully loses weight cannot maintain the weight loss.
+This is why body composition tracking is extremely important.

 Just as important as it is to prevent excess body fat, it's also important to prevent body fat from getting too low.
 Young women and athletes who benefit from a low body weight are particularly at risk for eating disorders (1).
 Pay attention to the fine line between attention and obsession with regards to body weight or composition.

 Because the relative proportion of bone, muscle and fat are directly affected by changing body composition, performance may decrease due to a shift from homeostasis or equilibrium.
 Remember that both anaerobic and aerobic metabolic systems are used simultaneously, but at different percentages.
-Because the mitochondria are located in fat and muscle, reducing fat mass will leave the mitochondria with less accessible fat to use as energy. with a healthy diet, the body will naturally take on the optimal body fat percentage- forcing the body into extremely low body fat percentages is the goal should never be to lose as much fat as possible to get lighter.
+Because the mitochondria are located in fat and muscle, reducing fat mass will leave the mitochondria with less accessible fat to use as energy.
+With a healthy diet, the body will naturally take on the optimal body fat percentage.

 THE SEVEN WAYS TO MEASURE BODY FAT: